-Of course many cultures celebrate in so many different ways and with so many different ethnic foods out there, the phrase "traditional" takes on a whole new FABULOUS meaning!
+Of course many cultures celebrate in so many different ways and with so many different ethnic foods in the world of cuisine, the word "traditional" takes on a whole new fabulous meaning!

-I have wonderful fond memories with visits to my grandma's house.
-This woman could cook or bake anything!
+I have wonderful memories visiting my grandmother's house as a child and young woman.
+This amazing woman could cook or bake anything with whatever she had in the cupboards!
 (To this day, there is no one who can touch her Spanish rice or lemon meringue pie.)

 I loved watching her cook.
-She'd laugh and sing and involved me in helping her in the preparations.
+She'd laugh and sing and have me assist her in the preparations.
 I have been blessed that she taught me so many of her secrets and to this day I always feel her looking down and watching over me to make sure I'm doing everything according to her instructions.

-While living on Kauai for twenty years, I did a lot of baking and cooking and experimented with many recipes.
-This recipe for enchilada pie was created by a friend and myself.
+While living on Kauai for twenty years, I did a lot of baking, cooking, and experimenting with many recipes.
+This recipe for baked enchiladas was created by a friend and myself.
 Each time we prepared it, we would add and delete ingredients here and there until we finally got just the right taste we were looking for!
 To this day, I still use the same recipe.

-So with love from our home to yours, I give you my version of Enchilada Pie!!!!
+So with love from our home to yours, I give you my version of enchilada casserole!!!!

 Preparation and Cooking Time